 6.2.1 The Audit, Standards & Governance Committee's main role is to ensure good stewardship of the Council's resources and to assure the Council about the objectivity and fairness of the financial reporting and performance of the Council, the adequacy of the risk management framework and associated controls within the Council, and that any issues arising from the drawing up, auditing and certifying of the Council's accounts are properly dealt with.
 The Audit, Standards & Governance Committee meets at least four times a year, usually quarterly.
-The arrangements for the Audit, Standards & Governance Committee Procedure Rules in Part 13 of the Constitution.
+The arrangements for the Audit, Standards & Governance Committee are set out in the Audit, Standards & Governance Committee Procedure Rules in Part 13 of the Constitution.